dannyfraley/readme-generator/README.md

 ## Installation
 1. Go to https://github.com/dannyfraley/readme-generator and download the zip file to your local network.
 2. Unzip the file.
-3. Using your terminal command line program, navigate to the unzipped folder called "readme-generator-main".
+3. Using your terminal command line program, navigate to the unzipped folder called `"readme-generator-main"`.
-4. Type the command "npm i" to install the dependencies to your local folder.
+4. Type the command `npm i` to install the dependencies to your local folder.
-5. Type the command "node index.js" to begin using the application.
+5. Type the command `node index.js` to begin using the application.
 The user prompts will now begin to appear in the terminal.

 ## Usage
 After installing the zip file and opening in your terminal, the user will be guided through a series of prompts, asking the user to enter the following information --